The Best-Dressed Male Celebrities At Wimbledon 2023

 Skepta

 Monochrome white ensembles always stand out and for the right reasons.
 British rapper Skepta understood the assignment and chose a loose white linen shirt that he paired with white denim trousers.
-That might sound too simple on paper but the rapper knows his fashion.
+That might sound too simple on paper but the rapper knows a thing or two about fashion.
 He amped up his look with cool accessories including a chunky ring and a thick gold chain necklace.
 To make things more fun, the rapper added a suede ticket hat to his look.

 David Lauren